ZZzzaaKK/clique-cover-lp/README.md

     - [ ] What's the goal?
     - [ ] What's the triangle inequality?
     - [ ] What are 2-partition inequalities?
+  - [ ] Reduction based on edge cuts
 - [ ] Rethink Chalupa, where to use upper/lower bound
 - [ ] Weighting in Real Data